One-Punch Man: Season 2

 A second season was confirmed in September 2016.
 On September 25, 2017, it was announced that One-Punch Man would be changing both its production company and director.
 The second season was animated by J.C.Staff, with Chikara Sakurai replacing Shingo Natsume as director and Yoshikazu Iwanami replacing Shoji Hata as sound director.
 Tomohiro Suzuki, Chikashi Kubota, and Makoto Miyazaki returned to their roles as series composer, character designer, and composer, respectively.
 The opening theme song is "Uncrowned Greatest Hero" (静寂のアポストル, Seijaku no Apostle), performed by JAM Project, while the ending theme song is "Chizu ga Nakutemo Modoru kara" (地図が無くても戻るから), performed by Makoto Furukawa.
 The second season aired from April 10 to July 3, 2019, with a recap special covering the first season having aired a week before broadcast on April 3.
 A ten-minute OVA was bundled with the second season's first home media volume on October 25, 2019.
 Two more OVAs were bundled with the second season's second and third home media volume on November 26 and December 25, 2019, respectively.
 Another OVA was bundled with the second season's fourth home media volume on January 28, 2020.
 The fifth OVA was bundled with the second season's fifth home media volume on February 27, 2020.

 The second season was simulcast on Hulu in the US, on Tubi in Canada, on AnimeLab in Australia and New Zealand and on Crunchyroll in Europe.
 The season aired on Toonami from October 12, 2019, to January 12, 2020.

 Season 3

 In August 2022, it was announced that the series would receive a third season.
 Most of the main cast and staff from the second season are reprising their roles.
 Shinpei Nagai is replacing Chikara Sakurai as the season's director, Sakura Murakami replaces both Shigemi Ikeda and Yukiko Maruyama as the art director, and Yuki Hirose replaces Yoshio Ōkouchi as the director of photography.
-The season premiered on October 12, 2025, with a recap special covering the second season airing a week before broadcast on October 5.
+The third season aired from October 12 to December 28, 2025, with a recap special covering the second season airing a week before broadcast on October 5.
+The second cours of the season is set to premiere in 2027.
 The opening theme song is "Get No Satisfied!", performed by JAM Project featuring Babymetal, while the ending theme song is "Soko ni Aru Akari" (そこに有る灯り), performed by Makoto Furukawa.

 The third season is streaming on Hulu in the United States and Disney+ in Canada, and on Crunchyroll in Europe and Middle East.